 Midland, Ontario (Monday, March 21st, 2022) – Midland Bay Landing Development Corporation (MBLDC) is pleased to announce that a short- list of pre-qualified development companies has been established following a Request for Pre- Qualifications (RFPQ) process that began in February 2022.
 Selection criteria included demonstrated experience and financial capability to deliver Midland’s 40-acre waterfront redevelopment project.
 The short-listed development companies are:

 Having qualified for the second stage of the selection process, pre-qualified teams will begin preparing proposals in response to a Request for Proposals (RFP) that will be issued before the end of March and is expected to close in May 2022.

 RFP Proposals will be submitted to MBLDC’s Real Estate Advisor, N. Barry Lyons Consultants, who will evaluate the proposals against the criteria defined in the RFP and recommend a developer to MBLDC for approval.
 In turn, MBLDC anticipates recommending a preferred developer to Council for approval in late June 2022.

-An independent Fairness Monitor will oversee the whole selection process.
+An independent Fairness Monitor has been engaged for both the RFPQ and RFP process.